-Blood tests for syphilis and stool tests for Clostridium difficile are also done.
+Blood tests for syphilis and stool tests for Clostridioides difficile are also done.

 A doctor may also examine other areas of the intestine using colonoscopy (examination of the entire large intestine with an endoscope) to look for Crohn disease or ulcerative colitis.

 Treatment of the cause

 Antibiotics are the best treatment for proctitis caused by a specific bacterial infection.
 Antiviral medications are used for viral infections.

 When proctitis is caused by use of an antibiotic that destroys normal intestinal bacteria, a doctor may prescribe fidaxomicin or vancomycin, which should destroy the harmful bacteria that have displaced the normal ones.

 Proctitis that is caused by radiation therapy and that is bleeding is treated with corticosteroids applied directly to the lining of the rectum as foam or delivered by enemas.
 An enema of sucralfate may also help.
 If these treatments do not help, doctors may directly apply formalin to the lining of the rectum to help stop the bleeding or they may try a treatment that involves the use of oxygen (hyperbaric oxygen therapy Recompression Therapy Recompression therapy involves giving 100% oxygen for several hours in a sealed chamber at pressures higher than 1 atmosphere.
 (See also Overview of Diving Injuries.)
 Recompression therapy has... read more ).

 If proctitis has caused bleeding from the lining of the rectum, doctors can use argon plasma, lasers, electrocoagulation, and heater probes to stop the bleeding.